-The Incentive Plans of the Intesa Sanpaolo Group aim to align the conduct of the management and of the employees with the interests of all Stakeholders, steering their action towards the achievement of sustainable medium-long term objectives within the framework of a prudent risk-taking approach in respect to both current and prospective risks, as well as to enable the Group to be an "Employer of choice" for its ability to attract, motivate and retain top resources.
-Whether granted fully or partially in financial instruments, the plans strengthen the alignment between the Management's conduct and the
+The Incentive Plan of the Intesa Sanpaolo Group aims to align the conduct of the management and of the employees with the interests of all Stakeholders, steering their action towards the achievement of sustainable medium-long term objectives, including environmental, social and governance objectives, within the framework of a prudent risk-taking approach in respect to both current and prospective risks, as well as to enable the Group to be an "Employer of choice" for its ability to attract, motivate and retain top resources.
+Whether granted fully or partially in financial instruments, bonuses deriving from the annual incentive system strengthens the alignment between the Management's conduct and the interests of Shareholders, also allowing managers to directly participate in business risk.